Renting a car? Know whether your card adds insurance

 |Visa||Ireland, Israel, Jamaica, Northern Ireland|

 Read the fine print.
 Some policies won’t cover you if you drive on unpaved or gravel roads; others won’t cover you if you wait too long to file a claim.
-Also, make sure anyone who may drive the car is listed on the rental contract. ''If you rent a car in your name and then your spouse is driving and has an accident, companies will use that as a way to deny coverage,'' Weinberg says.
+Also, make sure anyone who may drive the car is listed on the rental contract, or confirm that the company allows spouses to be an automatically authorized driver.
+“If you rent a car in your name and then your spouse is driving and has an accident, companies will use that as a way to deny coverage,” Weinberg says.

-American Express, MasterCard and Visa (but not Discover) say they will pay those fees as long as the rental car agencies provide documentation, usually a ''fleet utilization log,'' verifying they actually lost money because the damaged car was out of service.
-Here’s the problem: rental companies consider those logs confidential; they argue that, legally, they don’t have to provide them.
+Most credit card companies say they will pay those fees as long as the rental car agencies provide documentation, usually a “fleet utilization log,” verifying they actually lost money because the damaged car was out of service.
+Here’s the problem: rental companies consider those logs confidential.
+They argue that, legally, they don’t have to provide them.
 So while your rental company and credit card company play the blame game, you can end up on the hook for the bill.
 (Note: In some states, such as New York and Wisconsin, car rental companies aren’t allowed to charge loss-of-use fees.
 In others, auto insurers are required by law to pay those fees.)